ai-safety-foundation/sparse_autoencoder/docs/content/index.md

 Monosemanticity: Decomposing Language Models With Dictionary Learning ](https://transformer-circuits.pub/2023/monosemantic-features/index.html), so you can pip install the library and get started quickly.
-Then when you need to customise something, you can just extend the abstract class for that component (e.g. you can extend `AbstractEncoder` if you want to customise the encoder layer, and then easily drop it in the standard `SparseAutoencoder` model to keep everything else as is.
+Then when you need to customise something, you can just extend the abstract class for that component (e.g. you can extend [`AbstractEncoder`][sparse_autoencoder.autoencoder.components.abstract_encoder] if you want to customise the encoder layer, and then easily drop it in the standard [`SparseAutoencoder`][sparse_autoencoder.autoencoder.model] model to keep everything else as is.
 Every component is fully documented, so it's nice and easy to do this.

-## Demo

-Check out the [demo notebook](demo) for a guide to using this library.